Managed DevOps Toolchain

 Google Deployment Manager (GCP)

 “You build it - you run it.”
 Application teams are not only responsible for the deployment of their applications, but also operating them in production.
 This is where observability solutions come in that help teams get insight into system and application performance.
-There is a wide variety of different tools that teams may want to leverage here, and product owners responsible for the DevOps toolchain should consider offering integration with tools that are widely used in the organisation.
+There is a wide variety of different tools that teams may want to leverage here, and product owners responsible for the DevOps toolchain should consider offering integration with tools that are widely used in the organization.
 Examples can include